JoshSinyor/review-04-03-2022/README.md

 ## Installation

-1. Create new repository from template.
-2. Switch to working directory.
-If using WSL, working directory is ``\\wsl$\Ubuntu\home\joshsinyor\gitRepos``.
-3. Clone repository using `git clone`.
-4. Initialise repository using `bundle update`.
-5. Modify `README.md` on lines 2, 3 and 5, changing repository name from template (`ruby-template`) to the new repository's name.
-6. Modify `README.md` on lines 7 and 9 to reflect the new repository's name and purpose.
-7. Delete this block of instructions (lines 28-37).
-8. Commit your changes.
-9. Rebase the initial commit using `git rebase -i --root`.

 This project requires Ruby 3.0.0.
 If you do not have Ruby 3.0.0, install it using [these instructions](https://www.ruby-lang.org/en/documentation/installation/).

 1. [Clone](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or [fork](https://docs.github.com/en/github/getting-started-with-github/fork-a-repo) this repository.